dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

 Then we check if the product exists.
 If it doesn't, we throw an error ("product not found").
 Otherwise, we check if the attached deposit is equal to the product's price.
 If it isn't, we throw an error ("attached deposit should equal to the product's price").

 We then create a new `Promise` object and call the `transfer` method on it.
 This method takes the amount of tokens that the caller of the function has attached to the transaction and transfers them to the owner of the product.
-We get the account of the owner of the product by accessing the `owner` property of the product we retrieved.
+We get the account of the owner of the product by accessing the `owner` property of the product that we retrieved.

 Finally, we increment the `sold` field of the product by calling the `increment_sold_amount` function and update the product in the `listed_products` map.